GantMan/motion-egg/README.md

 ## Pull Requests

 It would be really cool if you can think of ways to improve this gem, but keep it small and unintrusive!

+## Roadmap/Features - PRs welcome

+* Hoping to eventually add sound
+* Hoping to add alternate animations
+* Hoping to make the egg more configurable